kazuar/kazuar.github.io/_posts/2015-7-26-scraping-tutorial.md

 {% endhighlight %}

-You can also validate the requests results by checking the returned status code from each request. for example:
+You can also validate the requests results by checking the returned status code from each request.
+It won't always let you know that the login phase was successful but it can be used as an indicator.

+for example:
 {% highlight python %}
 result.ok # Will tell us if the last request was ok